Rookie reliever hits slam off Scherzer, Pads sting Nats 9-8

 Nationals: Placed RHP Joe Ross on the 10-day injured list with right elbow inflammation, retroactive to Wednesday, and recalled RHP Ryne Harper.

-Padres: Caratini was hit by a foul ball on the right hand in the fifth inning.
+Padres: Caratini, the catcher, was hit by a foul ball on the right hand in the fifth inning.
 He finished the inning but was then replaced by Webster Rivas.

 UP NEXT